 IDEA seeks to cooperate with reasonable requests from law enforcement for student information and records.
-Generally speaking, IDEA will provide law enforcement agencies with student directory information (including names, addresses, and phone numbers) upon request, in accordance with the FERPA and directory information in this handbook.
+Generally speaking, IDEA will provide law enforcement agencies with student directory information (including names, addresses, and phone numbers) upon request, in accordance with FERPA and IDEA policy.